jenkins-infra/update-center2/site/LAYOUT.md

 ```

 This is a copy of/symlink to the LTS update site for the most recent LTS baseline.
-`.htaccess` forwards requests to the latest `stable-x.xxx` update site.
+The top-level `.htaccess` file forwards requests to the latest `stable-x.xxx` update site.

 It exists for compatibility with older LTS masters that explicitly configure this URL as their update center and is also used by the jenkins-infra/jenkins.io build to determine the current LTS release (`latestCore.txt`).